claudy/gccsoundboard/README.md

 Sermon should _peak_ at 82 dBA or less so that congregational ears are not fatigued.

 ## Example Service
-These were maximum momentary peaks measured during a real service that sounded good.
+These were maximum fast peaks measured during a real service that sounded good.
 | Part of the service                   | Decibels (dBA) |
 |---------------------------------------|----------------------------|
 | Song 1                                | 83                         |